Robust Bayesian Inference on Riemannian Submanifold

-Letting $\Sigma^*$ denote the population covariance matrix for the generated data, which can be computed analytically for the generative model above, we focus on inferring the projector $\mathcal{P}_2(\Sigma^*)$.
-In addition to CG, we also consider a (mis-specified) parametric Bayesian modeling approach as our competitor.
-In this approach, the data is assumed to follow a mean-zero multivariate normal distribution $\mathcal{N}(0,\Sigma)$, and we impose an inverse-Wishart prior $IW(p+1,I_p)$ on $\Sigma$.
-Under this setup, the posterior distribution of $\Sigma$ is an inverse-Wishart distribution $IW(n+d+1,I+\sum_{i=1}^n X_iX_i^T)$.
-We can utilize the spectral projectors of the posterior samples of $\Sigma$ to construct credible regions or intervals.
-This method is referred to as MVN-IW for future reference.
-The coverage probabilities of credible intervals for the diagonal elements of $\mathcal{P}_2(\Sigma^*)$ and credible regions under different sample sizes are given in Table~\ref{Table:PCA}.
-When $n=500$, our method (Bayesian RPETEL) achieves slightly better performance than the CG posterior and MVN-IW.
-As an illustration, let's consider the target coverage of $95\%$.
-When using the CG posterior, the coverage probability of $\theta_5$ (the second diagonal element of $\mathcal{P}_2(\Sigma^*)$) deviates from the target by $2.7\%$.
-Similarly, when employing the MVN-IW method, the coverage probability deviates by $2.0\%$.
-On the other hand, our proposed method achieves a coverage deviation of at most $1.8\%$ from the target.
-However, both the CG, MVN-IW and Bayesian RPETEL posterior tend to underestimate the precision of $\theta_5$ when $n=500$.
-With an increased sample size of $n=1000$, both our method and MVN-IW show significant improvement in coverage probabilities.
-In contrast, the CG posterior does not exhibit improvement and continues to underestimate the precision of $\theta_5$.
-Moreover, our method continues to outperform MVN-IW overall even with the larger sample size.
+The coverage probabilities of credible intervals for the diagonal elements of $\mathcal{P}_2(\Sigma^*)$ and coverage of credible regions for different sample sizes are presented in Table~\ref{Table:PCA}.
+When $n=500$, Bayesian RPETEL exhibits slightly better performance than both the Gibbs posterior and MVN-IW.
+For example, for the target $95\%$ coverage, the Gibbs posterior deviates by $2.7\%$ for $\theta_5$, MVN-IW by $2.0\%$, whereas Bayesian RPETEL deviates by at most $1.8\%$.
+However, all three methods tend to underestimate the precision of $\theta_5$ when $n=500$.
+With $n=1000$, both Bayesian RPETEL and MVN-IW show substantial improvement, while the Gibbs posterior does not improve and continues to underestimate the precision of $\theta_5$.
+Overall, Bayesian RPETEL outperforms MVN-IW even at larger sample sizes.